syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 SfComboBoxItems can be populated with the business object collection.
 The below example is illustrated to create a SfComboBox that display a list of products.

-The Product model is displayed as follows.
+1.Create the Product model as follows.

 {% tabs %}